Time Required: 2-4hrs, Difficulty: Beginner (shouldn’t have a fear of heights)

 - Properly sloping gutters should decline about 1/4 inch for every ten feet towards the downspouts.
 Pay attention for water that is pooling in your gutters, as this could indicate improper sloping.

-- Pay attention to any leaks in the gutter seams that could be damaging the structure.
+- Pay attention to any leaks in the gutter seams that could be damaging the structure and need new gutters replacement.

 - As you’re cleaning your gutters, make sure they are secure and firmly attached to your home.